-Freebase cocaine is a highly-addictive stimulant that people smoke for its intoxicating effects.
-Fewer people engage in freebasing than they used to, and, instead, turn to crack cocaine, which is a bit different in terms of how it is made and duration of effects.
+Freebase cocaine is a highly addictive stimulant that people smoke for its intoxicating effects.
 Producing freebase cocaine is a hazardous process that can lead to fires and explosions.

-Cocaine is found in two forms on the street—powdered and base.
-Base cocaine includes freebase cocaine and crack, and is generally any form of the drug not produced using an acid that turns it into powder.
-Like other forms of cocaine, freebase can cause extensive harm to the body and may lead to severe physical and emotional health problems, including dependence and addiction.
+Cocaine exists in two forms on the street—powdered and base.
+Base cocaine includes freebase cocaine and crack.
+It is generally any form of the drug not made using an acid that turns it into powder.
+Like other forms of cocaine, freebase can cause extensive harm to the body.
+It can lead to severe physical and emotional health problems, including dependence and addiction.